michaelyatco/choredoor/ChoreDoorMaster.md

 Assessment: What's in store?
 More doors!

-Task: Great job!
-You've completed your first objective so now you're going add two more closed doors in the same parent `<div>` as your first door.
+Task: You've completed your first objective of getting a door and opening a door.
+Now you're going add two more closed doors in the same parent `<div>` as your first door.

 Under your original `<img>` element, create two new `<img>` elements and assign them the same `src` as your original `<img>` element.
 Their `id` values, however, will be assigned `door2` and `door3` respectively.
 Make sure to place the `id` before the `src`.